-This Certification Report describes the content of certification result in relation to IT Security Evaluation of "Ricoh imagio MP C5002 SP/C5002 SPF/C4002 SP/C4002 SPF all of above with Facsimile Function" (hereinafter referred to as "this TOE") developed by RICOH COMPANY, LTD., and the evaluation of the TOE was finished on 2012-06 by Electronic Commerce Security Technology Laboratory Inc. Evaluation Center (hereinafter referred to as the "Evaluation Facility").
-It reports to the sponsor, RICOH COMPANY, LTD., and provides security information to consumers and procurement personnel who are interested in this TOE.
+This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "Ricoh Aficio MP C305, Savin MP C305, Lanier MP C305, nashuatec MP C305, Rex-Rotary MP C305, Gestetner MP C305, infotec MP C305, all of the above with Facsimile Function / Hard Disk Drive" (hereinafter referred to as "this TOE") developed by RICOH COMPANY, LTD., and the evaluation of the TOE was finished on 2012-12 by ECSEC Laboratory Inc. Evaluation Center (hereinafter referred to as the "Evaluation Facility").
+It is intended to report to the sponsor, RICOH COMPANY, LTD., and provide security information to consumers and procurement personnel who are interested in this TOE.

-The reader of the Certification Report is advised to read the Security Target (hereinafter referred to as the "ST") that is the appendix of this report together.
+Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") that is the appendix of this report together.
 Especially, details of security functional requirements, assurance requirements and rationale for sufficiency of these requirements of this TOE are described in the ST.

-This certification report assumes "general consumers and procurement personnel who purchase this TOE" to be a reader.
-Note that the Certification Report presents the certification result based on assurance requirements to which this TOE conforms, and does not guarantee individual IT product itself.
+This Certification Report assumes "general consumers and procurement personnel who purchase this TOE that is commercially available" to be readers.
+Note that the Certification Report presents the certification result based on assurance requirements to which this TOE conforms, and does not guarantee an individual IT product itself.